Table of Contents

 B. Receives equivalent compensation in lieu of the position for the term of the appointment.
 For Hourly ASEs with an appointment period, equivalent compensation shall be for the number of hours in the appointment that were not completed.
 If the number of uncompleted hours for an Hourly ASE cannot be determined from the letter offering appointment or other correspondence, the ASE and the Department or Hiring Unit shall mutually agree upon the number of uncompleted hours based on the typical workload of appointees doing the same kind of work assignment.For purposes of this Article, the term appointment refers to the commitment made to the ASE in the appointment letter.

-An emergency layoff is the suspension of an appointment to which an ASE is assigned or is working due to acts of nature or financial emergency as defined in the University Handbook.
+An emergency layoff is the suspension of an appointment to which an ASE is assigned or is working due to acts of nature or financial emergency.

 An ASE that has been released from one or more quarters of the appointment (consistent with Section 1 of Article 4) does not forfeit the provisions of this Article for any remaining quarters.